WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 )
 ```

-The function executes 100 iterations of a loop and returns afterwards.
-The
+It executes 100 iterations of a loop and returns afterwards.
+Execution
-function suspends itself in each iteration with the `$gen` tag.
+is suspended on each iteration using the `$gen` tag.
 The value passed
-from the `suspend` instruction to the handler (i.e., the value produced by the
+from the `suspend` instruction to the handler (i.e., the value
-generator) is just the current value of the loop counter.
+produced by the generator) is just the current value of the loop
+counter.

-The function `$consumer` is defined as follows.
+The consumer is defined as follows.

  ```wat
 (func $consumer